-The Bank has classified its investment in exchange-traded funds and in equity instruments held as at 31 December 2022 and 31 December 2021 at FVOCI because it did not hold them for trading.
+The Bank has classified its investment in equity instruments held as at 31 December 2023 and 31 December 2022 at FVOCI because it did not hold them for trading.
 The Bank has irrevocably elected to classify them at FVOCI on initial recognition.